rikf/Holophonor/README.md

 CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+###Image of Holophonor
+Fair Use - this image is copyrighted, but used here under [Wikipedia's fair use](http://en.wikipedia.org/wiki/Fair_use) guidelines
+Owner/Creator The Twentieth Century Fox Film Corporation and its various divisions